eriktuck/gtm-dms-alpha/docs/pages/knowledge/playbook/responsibilities.md

 # Who is Responsible?

-ADS 579.2 and ADS579mab section 6 outline the primary responsibilities of entities involved in data collection, management and use within USAID.
+ADS 579.2 and ADS579mab section 6 outline the primary responsibilities of entities involved in data collection, management and use within the Agency.
 The responsibilities of relevant entities are described below.

 **Operating Units** are responsible for

-- including Datasets as deliverables in USAID awards, when writing statements of work or program descriptions.
+- including Datasets as deliverables in awards, when writing statements of work or program descriptions.
 - appointing and maintaining a Data Steward and their alternate, ensuring their participation in meetings, taskings, and trainings coordinated by the InfoGov Permanent Working Group (PWG);
 - utilizing Datasets and Activity Location Data during strategic planning and project design, to adapt interventions when appropriate, and as part of their Collaborating, Learning and Adapting (CLA) approach to engage and coordinate across the OU, with partners and among key stakeholders;
 - ensure that Activity Planners or Design Teams, CORs/AORs/GATRs, and/or other subject matter experts receive training on geographic data collection and analysis practices.